kissamedinov/blockchain_assignment3.1/README.md

 Astana University_SE2314_SAB is a smart contract implementing an ERC-20 standard token with additional functionality for receiving and displaying transaction information.

 ## 📋 Description
-This smart contract includes the basic capabilities of the standard ERC-20 token with additional functions for managing transaction data:
+This smart contract extends the standard ERC-20 token functionality by incorporating features to track and access transaction details:

-- **Initialization**: During deployment, 2,000 tokens are created and assigned to the contract creator.
+- **Token Initialization**: At the time of deployment, the contract generates 2,000 tokens and assigns them to the deployer.
-- **Transaction logging**: Each transaction is recorded along with relevant details.
+- **Detailed Transaction Tracking**: Every transaction is systematically recorded, capturing all key details.
-- **Transaction details**: Provides information such as:
+- **Transaction Insights**: Users can access comprehensive information about transactions, including:
-  - Sender's address
+  - The address of the sender
-  - Recipient's address
+  - The address of the recipient
-  - Timestamp of the most recent transaction in an easy-to-read format
+  - A human-readable timestamp for the latest transaction

 ## 🛠️ Functionality